Manasbrnwl/medicine-reminder/README.md

 This application uses Redis with Bull for distributed job processing to manage medication reminders.
 This approach provides improved reliability, scalability, and performance for scheduling reminders when handling a large number of users.

+> **Note:** As of the latest update, the application exclusively uses Bull queues for reminder scheduling.
+The node-schedule based implementation (`scheduler.js`) has been removed to streamline the codebase and eliminate duplicate functionality.

 ### Installing Redis

 #### On Windows: